Residence Life Frequently Asked Questions

-A: Single rooms are available for an additional fee per semester ($420 for the 2013-14 academic year).
+A: Single rooms are available for an additional fee per semester (check current fees).
 However, due to space constraints, single rooms are limited and usually not available to new students.

 Q: May I bring furniture or decorate my room any way I please?

 A: We encourage each student to personalize his/her room; however, certain restrictions apply.
 No college furniture (including beds, frames, and mattresses) may be removed from the room.
 In addition, students are responsible for any damage which occurs to the walls and furniture inside their rooms.
 Therefore, care should be taken when hanging items on the walls.
 Decorating which can be removed or undone by the student at the end of the year is encouraged.
 Students are not allowed to paint their residence hall rooms.